 - 1. The department grants an M.A. in anthropology in the following areas of specialization: Archaeology, Anthropology of Health, Biological Anthropology, and Socio-cultural Anthropology. - 2.
 Students admitted to the M.A. program have the option of doing coursework and then 1) writing a MRP, or 2) writing a scholarly thesis which demonstrates ability to conduct original research. - 3.
-In consultation with his or her supervisor, an M.A. student must choose between these two options by January 15 of the year of initial registration as a graduate student.
-For the Thesis Option, students must have arranged a properly constituted supervisory committee, made up of a supervisor and at least one additional committee member, no later than mid-January of their first year. - 4.
+In consultation with their supervisor, an M.A. student must choose between these two options by January 15 of the year of initial registration as a graduate student.
+For the Thesis Option, students must have arranged a properly constituted supervisory committee, made up of a supervisor and at least one additional committee member, no later than mid-January of their first year.
+For the MRP option, students select a topic in consultation with their supervisor. - 4.
 Most of a graduate student's training must be obtained in courses offered in anthropology.
 With permission of their advisor/supervisor, students may normally take up to two graduate half-courses outside of the department.
 The Graduate Committee, in consultation with the advisor/supervisor, assesses exceptions to this requirement.

 - 5. Upon satisfactory performance, it may be possible for students to be given the possibility during their second year of transferring into the Ph.D. program (Anthropology) directly (accelerated transfer) without completing all the requirements of the Master of Arts program.
 (See Appendix I) - 6.
-The Professional Development (PD) Professional Development Workshop is mandatory in year 1.
-All second year students without a major scholarship are recommended to attend Professional Development Workshop sessions associated with obtaining funding if they are applying for entry to a Ph.D. program in the next academic year.
-Students at any stage of the graduate program can attend the PD Professional Development Workshop.
-All students are expected to attend the department Speakers Series.
+The Professional Development Workshop (PDW) is mandatory for all first year graduate students in the Department of Anthropology.
+This course carries a Pass/Fail at the end of the first year.
+In order to successfully obtain a MA or PhD from our program, a student has to obtain a Pass on the PWD.
+A Pass will also be indicated on the official transcript.
+All second year M.A. students without a major scholarship are recommended to attend PDW sessions associated with obtaining funding if they are applying for entry to a Ph.D. program in the next academic year.
+Students at any stage of the graduate program can attend the PDW.
+All first year students are required to attend the departmental Speakers Series, as a regular part of the PDW. - 7.
 Where major gaps exist in the student's background, the department may require that the student take additional courses.
+Students should be aware that the Graduate Committee, on recommendation from the supervisor, could require a student to complete more than the minimum number of courses required if it believes that the student lacks expertise in areas that are particularly important to their training as an Anthropologist.